nygman/hscript/README.md

    [http://hola.org](http://hola.org).
 3. Add an hscript now with the [Hola Redirect Demo](http://hola.org/share?sid=ca7bb33efed0bc08)!
 4. Share and remove hscripts from the Hola Unblocker settings page at any time.

+## Publicizing your hscripts

+Help the community by sharing your hscripts on Github!
+This will help other users develop their own rules based on your creations.

+If you don't already have a Github account, [open one](http://github.com) (it's free!) and fork our hscript project.
+You can use it as a base for your own rules, and then create your own hscripts projects which can be forked and shared.

 ## Recommend changes and feedback
 We would love your help to make the Hola API and hscript even better!